How to Find a Homestay in the UK

 A photograph of a senior woman and a young woman at a dinner table with salad.
 Illustrative elements (an UK flag, a house, a thought bubble) are overlaid.

-Did you know that if you search for “how to find a homestay in the United Kingdom as an international student,” Google returns over 1.5 million results?
+Did you know if you search for “how to find a homestay in the United Kingdom as an international student,” Google returns over 1.5 million results?
 That’s a lot of information to sort through!
-As an international student, if you’re considering living in a homestay accommodation, it’s important to find somewhere that’s safe and suits your needs.
+As an international student, if you’re considering living in homestay accommodations, it’s important to find somewhere that’s safe and suits your needs.

-Many international students live with a host family while studying abroad.
-Choosing to live in a homestay can:
+Many international students live with a host family while studying abroad, as it can:

 • Be a budget-conscious way to live in a larger city

-• Help you live like a local in your new country
+• Help you live like a local in your new home

-• Introduce you to cool local traditions and places
+• Introduce you to new traditions and places

-Below, we’ll explore what staying in a homestay is like, and share how to find this type of accommodation.
+Below, we’ll explore what staying in a homestay in the UK is like, and share how to find one.

 Studying abroad is a big decision, and location matters.
 Check out our blog on how to choose where to study in the UK.